<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1822615684631785&amp;ev=PageView&amp;noscript=1"/>

 A: The nature of Bitcoin will allow you to remain anonymous, however, we do monitor GMass subscribers for evidence of facilitating crimes via email, and we do terminate accounts used for such purposes.

-A: When you choose to pay with Bitcoin, GMass will display the Bitcoin wallet address to send the Bitcoin to.
-From here, you can open a new browser tab to access your Bitcoin wallet to then send the Bitcoin to the wallet address.
+A: When you choose to pay with Bitcoin, GMass would display the Bitcoin wallet address to send the Bitcoin to.
+From here, you could open a new browser tab to access your Bitcoin wallet to then send the Bitcoin to the wallet address.
 For example, if you use Coinbase to store your Bitcoin, you would log in to Coinbase, and use the “Send” option to send Bitcoin to the provided address.
 After your payment is verified on the blockchain, which should only take a few seconds, the GMass Pricing page displaying the wallet address will update and show that you have successfully completed payment and are now subscribed.

 A: The “Open Wallet” link will only work if you have a Bitcoin wallet stored with Stripe, our credit card and Bitcoin merchant processor.
 Most Bitcoin holders have their Bitcoin stored with an online exchange like Coinbase or Gemini, so you’ll likely need to log in wherever your Bitcoin is stored to make your Bitcoin payment to GMass.